 The word wassail derives from Old Norse ves heill, meaning “be well, and in good health.”
 The name has come to be generally applied to any bowl from which a toast is drunk, as well as to the actual drink itself.Britannica – wassail bowl

-By the Middle Ages, wassailing had evolved to mean sharing a large bowl ofwassail (mulled mead, cider, or dark beer).
-This winter celebration changed to a type of begging for alcohol and was a way for Lords or wealthy individuals to give to the poor.
+By the Middle Ages, wassailing evolved and meant sharing a large bowl of wassail (mulled mead, cider, or dark beer).
+This winter celebration changed to begging for alcohol and was a way for Lords or wealthy individuals to give back to the poor.

 Impoverished or poor villagers would either request to drink from the wealthy individual’s wassailing bowl or carry their own and request that it be filled.

-A wassail bowl is a container, usually made of wood, used for toasting on festive events.
-As you can imagine with that much alcohol, this festivity got pretty rowdy and sometimes resulted in the destruction of property.
+A wassail bowl is a container, usually made of wood, used for toasting at festive events.
+As you can imagine, with that much alcohol, this festivity got pretty rowdy and sometimes resulted in the destruction of property.

-By the Victorian era,wassailing had chilled out quite a bit and had shifted to the tradition we now call caroling.
+By the Victorian era, wassailing had chilled out quite a bit and shifted to the tradition we now call caroling.

 Yule trees are one of the most popular decorations during the holiday season.
 However, where did this tradition start, and does it have pagan origins?

-Some believe the origins began during the Roman festival, Saturnalia, where metal decorations were frequently placed on outdoor trees.
-The ornaments usually depicted the god Saturn, or a family’s personal deity.
+Some believe its origins began during the Roman festival, Saturnalia, where metal decorations were frequently placed on outdoor trees.
+The ornaments usually depicted the god Saturn or a family’s personal deity.

-In Celtic culture, trees were believed to be sacred because spirits, deities, and fae-like creatures lived in them.
-You’ll see this beautiful theme carried over to the Ogham alphabet as well.
+In Celtic culture, trees were considered sacred because spirits, deities, and fae-like creatures lived in them.
+You’ll also see this beautiful theme carried over to the Ogham alphabet.

-Around the Winter Solstice, a tree was decorated outside and presents were given in celebration of the birth of the sun god.
-An evergreen tree was chosen as a representation of life’s ability to endure the changing seasons of each year.
+Around the Winter Solstice, a tree was decorated outside, and presents were given in celebration of the birth of the sun god.
+An evergreen tree was chosen to represent life’s ability to endure the changing seasons of each year.

-Another origin possibility is rooted from the early Germanic people, where it’s believed that during the Winter Solstice they decked trees with fruit and candles to honor Odin.
+Another origin possibility finds its roots in the early Germanic people, where it’s believed during the Winter Solstice, they decked trees with fruit and candles to honor Odin.

 Trees have been used in rituals and as decorations since ancient times, thus making the source of the modern Christmas tree open to debate.
 However, many believe that it originated in Germany.